She had been born different… not like the others.

 As she grew, she became, in a word, magnificent.
 There was no one, no tree, like her.

-He went to bed happier than he had ever been.
+And he went to bed happier than he had ever been.

 The trees in the forest often heard it on the wind and wondered… who could be so happy?